-Section of the auditor's report Additional Requirement Relevant Appendices Opinions on other matters prescribed by the Companies Act 2006 The auditor shall report on, if in their opinion, based on the work undertaken in the course of the audit: the information about internal control and risk management systems in relation to financial reporting processes and about share capital structures, given in compliance with rules 7.2.5 and 7.2.6 in the Disclosure Rules and Transparency Rules sourcebook made by the Financial Conduct Authority (the FCA Rules), is consistent with the financial statements and has been prepared in accordance with applicable legal requirements; and information about the company's corporate governance code and practices and about its administrative, management and supervisory bodies and their committees complies with rules 7.2.2, 7.2.3 and 7.2.7 of the FCA Rules.
-Appendix 6 Matters on which we are required to report by exception The auditor shall report on, if, in light of the knowledge and understanding of the company and its environment obtained in the course of the audit, the auditor has not identified material misstatements in: Appendix 6 the information about internal control and risk management systems in relation to financial reporting processes and about share capital structures, given in compliance with rules 7.2.5 and 7.2.6 of the FCA Rules.
+Section of the auditor's report Additional Requirement Relevant Appendices Opinions on other matters prescribed by the Companies Act 2006 The auditor shall report on, if in their opinion, based on the work undertaken in the course of the audit: Appendix 6 the information about internal control and risk management systems in relation to financial reporting processes and about share capital structures, given in compliance with rules 7.2.5 and 7.2.6 in the Disclosure Rules and Transparency

+Section of the auditor's report Additional Requirement Relevant Appendices Rules sourcebook made by the Financial Conduct Authority (the FCA Rules), is consistent with the financial statements and has been prepared in accordance with applicable legal requirements; and information about the company's corporate governance code and practices and about its administrative, management and supervisory bodies and their committees complies with rules 7.2.2, 7.2.3 and 7.2.7 of the FCA Rules.
+Other Reporting Matters The auditor shall report on, if, in light of the knowledge and understanding of the company and its environment obtained in the course of the audit, the auditor has identified material misstatements in: Appendix 6 the information about internal control and risk management systems in relation to financial reporting processes and about share capital structures, given in compliance with rules 7.2.5 and 7.2.6 of the FCA Rules.